 As a living room, it does need to feel welcoming and comfortable.
 I’m not saying don’t have any personal items around, I’m just saying be conscious of them.
 For family pictures put them in a nice, simple frame and only have 3 or 4.
 Save the rest for your hallway where you can do a lovely large wall of pictures.
-But that is another post.
+But that’s for another post.

-The beauty of Contemporary Living Room style is that it is focused on “the now”.
+The beauty of a contemporary living room style is that it’s focused on “the now.”
 Meaning, if you want this look, you need not spend a lot of money because the style is happening right now and is a compilation of most of the styles that came before it.

-It is a versatile style because it is always evolving.
-What was once “contemporary” is now “traditional” or “rustic” or “vintage”.
-So mixing and matching these styles is totally OK!
+It’s a versatile style because it’s always evolving.
+What was once “contemporary” is now “traditional” or “rustic” or “vintage.”
+So mixing and matching these styles is totally OK.
 As long as you remember balance.
 You could very easily go from “contemporary” to “mid century modern” without even knowing it.